White émigré: Under Chinese warlords

+Under the Japanese

 Japanese general Kenji Doihara forced White Russian women into prostitution and drug addiction to spy and spread drugs to their male Chinese clients.
 He initially gave food and shelter to tens of thousands Russian White émigré women who had taken refuge in the Far East after the defeat of the White Russian anti-Bolshevik movement during the Russian Civil War and the withdrawal of the Entente and Japanese armies from Siberia.
 Having lost their livelihoods, and with most of them widowed, Doihara forced the women into prostitution, using them to create a network of brothels throughout China where they worked under inhuman conditions.
 The use of heroin and opium was promoted to them as a way to tolerate their miserable fate.
 Once addicted, the women were used to further spread the use of opium among the Chinese population by earning one free opium pipe for every six they were selling to Chinese customers.

 Japanese scientists conducted human experiments on White Russian men, women and children by gassing, injecting and vivisecting them in Unit 731 and Unit 100.
 There were multiple Russian victims of Unit 731 and testimonies and records show that a Russian girl and her mother were gassed and one Russian man was cut in two and preserved with formaldehyde.

 Some children grew up inside the walls of Unit 731, infected with syphilis.
 A Youth Corps member deployed to train at Unit 731 recalled viewing a batch of subjects that would undergo syphilis testing: "One was a White Russian woman with a daughter of four or five years of age, and the last was a White Russian woman with a boy of about six or seven."
 The children of these women were tested in ways similar to their parents, with specific emphasis on determining how longer infection periods affected the effectiveness of treatments.

 Senior Sgt.
 Kazuo Mitomo described some of Unit 100's human experiments:

 On some of the prisoners I experimented 5–6 times, testing the action of Korean bindweed, bactal and castor oil seeds.
 One of the prisoners of Russian nationality became so exhausted from the experiments that no more could be performed on him, and Matsui ordered me to kill that Russian by giving him an injection of potassium cyanide.
 After the injection, the man died at once.
 Bodies were buried in the unit's cattle cemetery.

 Unit 100 staff poisoned and drugged Russians with heroin, castor oil, tobacco and other substances for weeks at a time.
 Some died during the experimentation.
 When survivors were determined to no longer be useful for experimentation and were complaining of illness, staff told them they would receive a shot of medicine, but instead executed them with potassium cyanide injections.
 Executions were also carried out by gunshots.